-The THEATER of MUSIC
+THE THEATER OF MUSIC

-An Evening at the Theater
+An Evening at the Theatre

 Music for theatre and dance, London, 1680.

-Program with 4 to 7 musicians
+Programme with 4 to 7 musicians

 Marion Fermé: recorders